ceesem/awesome-connectomics/readme.md

 ## Online Data Viewing

 - [Neuroglancer](https://github.com/google/neuroglancer) - A web-based viewer for 3D volumetric data, including support for large cloud datasets and CAVE-based proofreading.
+The de facto standard for cloud-based volumetric data viewing in connectomics.
 - [NGLui](https://github.com/CAVEconnectome/nglui) — A Python library for programmatic generation of Neuroglancer states, including mapping data to Neuroglancer annotations.
-- [NeuPrint](https://neuprint.janelia.org) - A web-based interface and database for querying Janelia connectomics datasets.
+- [NeuPrint](https://github.com/connectome-neuprint/neuPrint) - A web-based interface and database for querying connectomics datasets hosted in a Neo4j graph database (see [NeuPrint Explorer](https://github.com/connectome-neuprint/neuPrintExplorer) for the web interface).
+- [Codex](https://github.com/murthylab/codex) - A web application for exploring and analyzing neurons and annotations from FlyWire and related datasets.

 ## Volumetric Data Analysis and Processing